joeldbaptista/eek/README.md

 ## Future developments

 eek is intentionally minimal, but there are several improvements that fit the “small vi-clone” goal and can be implemented without turning the project into a full Vim replacement.
+This section is a roadmap, not a compatibility promise.

 ### Editing features